Sex and the City season 3

 The third season of Sex and the City, an American television romantic comedy-drama, aired in the United States on HBO from June 4 to October 15, 2000.
 Based on the eponymous book written by Candace Bushnell, the series was created by Darren Star and produced by Darren Star Productions, HBO Original Programming, and Warner Bros.
 Television.
 Star, Barry Josen and Michael Patrick King served as the series' executive producers.
 The show follows the relationships and sexual escapades of Carrie Bradshaw, a sex columnist for the fictional New York Star, and her friends Samantha Jones, Charlotte York and Miranda Hobbes.

 Season three saw a more serialized approach to the series.
 Carrie begins dating Aidan Shaw, a furniture craftsman who stands as a polar opposite to Mr. Big, who struggles in his marriage to Natasha as well as seeing Carrie with someone else.
 Miranda and Steve move in with each other but find themselves going in different directions in terms of maturity.
 Charlotte dates and later marries Trey McDougal, who turns out to be impotent.

 Season three, comprising 18 episodes, aired on Sunday nights at 9:00 p.m.
 Eastern Time Zone.
-The third season saw a rise in ratings from the previous season, averaging a total of nine million viewers.
+The third season saw a rise in ratings from the previous season.
 The show garnered acclaim in its third season, winning the Best Comedy Series awards at the Primetime Emmy Awards and Golden Globe Awards and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.